demisto/content-docs/content-repo/extra-docs/packs/Phishing-Campaign.md

 ![image](https://user-images.githubusercontent.com/43602124/124762458-97eeb480-df3b-11eb-9479-2214037befea.png)

 Included in this content pack is the **Detect & Manage Phishing Campaigns** playbook.
-Use this playbook in the [Phishing Investigation Generic V2 playbook](https://xsoar.pan.dev/docs/reference/playbooks/phishing-investigation---generic-v2), or use it in your custom phishing playbook.
+Use this playbook in the [Phishing - Generic v3](https://xsoar.pan.dev/docs/reference/playbooks/phishing---generic-v3), or use it in your custom phishing playbook.
 As part of the phishing incident, the playbook does the following:
  - Finds and links related incidents to the same phishing attack (a phishing campaign).
  - Searches for an existing Phishing Campaign incident or creates a new incident for the linked Phishing incidents.
  - Links all detected phishing incidents to the Phishing Campaign incident that was found or that was previously created.